pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     $ heudiconv --files <file_containing_dicoms> -o <directory_for_bids/> -f <heuristic.py> -s <subject_number> -c dcm2niix -b --overwrite
     ```

-    Note that heudiconv creates the whole BIDS structure, the sidecar as `.json` files, and the events files as `.tsv`.</b>   `events.tsv` are just tabular files containing the header: `onset	duration	trial_type	response_time	stim_file`.
+    Note that heudiconv creates the whole BIDS structure, the sidecars as `.json` files, and the events files as `.tsv`.</b>   `events.tsv` are just tabular files containing the header: `onset	duration	trial_type	response_time	stim_file`.
 Your task is to complete these files according to the bids conventions.

 === "EEG/MEG"